IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/techxchange-migration-process.md

     -  -  The Collection name and direct URL link to the collection.
        -  The Session ID.

+>  _**DISCLAIMER:** Please be aware of the following steps that are taken before the template transfer can proceed:_
+>
+>  _* ISOs associated with the source template will be unmounted._
+>
+> _* Snapshots associated with the source template will be deleted._
+>
+> _The Aspera automation that does the template transfer tends to fail unless the above steps are taken._
+> _If this process is disruptive to your template, please communicate with Support so we can determine other available options._

 3. The TechZone support team will respond back with a text file and a link to Onboarding Environment to a Collection (next section) for you to take next steps for onboarding your environment onto TechZone.